tomsanbear/candle-einops/README.md

 # candle-einops

-This library is a fork of [einops](https://github.com/VasanthakumarV/einops) intended to bring support for einops to [Candle](https://github.com/huggingface/candle)
+This library is a fork of [einops](https://github.com/VasanthakumarV/einops) intended to bring support for einops to [Candle](https://github.com/huggingface/candle).
+Thank you @VasanthakumarV for such a fantastic macro based library to build off.
+The original library was implemented with TCH as the backing library and was based on the [einops](https://github.com/arogozhnikov/einops) python library.

+For the most part everything from the original library has remained and only the device/dtype bindings have been altered.
+I do have plans to port `einsum` functionality to this library in the future.

 Difference from the python version: